-Dr Zahl is University Associate Professor of Christian Theology.
-He is an historical and constructive theologian whose work spans the period from 1500 to the present.
-He recently completed a major monograph on the doctrine of the Holy Spirit, which proposes a new account of the work of the Spirit in salvation through the lens of affect and embodiment (Oxford University Press, 2020).
+Simeon Zahl is Professor of Christian Theology in the Faculty of Divinity.
+He is an historical and constructive theologian whose research interests span the period from 1500 to the present.
+His most recent monograph is on the doctrine of the Holy Spirit.
+It proposes a new account of the work of the Spirit in salvation through the lens of affect and embodiment (Oxford University Press, 2020).

 Biography

-Dr Zahl received his first degree in German History and Literature from Harvard, and his doctorate in Theology from Cambridge.
-Following his doctorate, Simeon held a post-doc in Cambridge followed by a research fellowship at St John’s College, Oxford.
+Professor Zahl received his first degree in German History and Literature from Harvard, and his doctorate in Theology from Cambridge.
+Following his doctorate, he held a post-doc in Cambridge followed by a research fellowship at St John’s College, Oxford.
 Prior to his return to Cambridge he was Assistant Professor of Systematic Theology at the University of Nottingham.

 Research

-Dr Zahl is Principal Investigator on the project Affect and Knowledge-Production in Theology and Religious Studies, funded by the Templeton World Charity Foundation.
-The project is a collaboration with Prof. Donovan Schaefer at the University of Pennsylvania.
+From 2018-2022, he was Principal Investigator on the project Affect and Knowledge-Production in Theology and Religious Studies, funded by the Templeton World Charity Foundation.
+The project was a collaboration with Prof. Donovan Schaefer at the University of Pennsylvania.

 Publications